Jack Howe Memorial Tournament

 All our best,

-Entry Procedure and Deadline: The Jack Howe will be using www.joyoftournaments.com exclusively for entries.
-Entries must be completed by 5:00 PM PST on Tuesday, September 20, 2016.
+Entry Procedure and Deadline: The Jack Howe will be using Tabroom.com for entries and ballots .
+Entries must be completed by 5:00 PM PST on September 28, 2016.
 Fees will be assessed and no new entries will be accepted after that time.
-Tournament Registration will be live by September 1, 2016.
+Tournament Registration will be live by August 31, 2017.

 Competitor Eligibility: Any student who is currently enrolled and in “good standing” (as determined by their school’s administration) is eligible to compete.
 No person who has competed for more than 8 semesters or has competed in four years of national high-school speech or Debate competition may compete.
 Students who have earned a high-school diploma (or equivalent) forfeit their remaining eligibility for the tournament and may not compete at the Jack Howe.